 If you are curious like I am, and have wondered what artificial Christmas trees are made of, then your search is over.
 Artificial trees are typically made from two kinds of materials, PVC or PE/PVC.

 Artificial trees made from PVC (Polyvinyl Chloride)

-- PVC is more fire resistance than a tree made from PE/PVC.
+- PVC is more fire-resistant than a tree made from PE/PVC.

 - A tree made from PVC will never fade, it will keep its color until the day you throw it out.

-- The needles on trees made from PVC can look faker.
+- The needles on trees made from PVC can look fake.

 - PVC trees often have a darker color than PE/PVC mix trees. (unless they are white)

 - PVC trees have pine-like branches with different thicknesses made from wires.